 Sarah Brunke - Communications

-Sarah is the graduate assistant for communications working closely with creative services (Design Group, Productions, Knights of the Turntables, Podcasts, and Street Team).
+Sarah is the Graduate Assistant for Communications working closely with creative services (Design Group, Productions, Knights of the Turntables, Podcasts, and Street Team).
 She is originally from Virginia and received her Bachelor of Science in Communication from Old Dominion University in 2013.
-She is currently a first year master's student in the UCF Higher Education and Policy Studies program.
-Sarah has experience with orientation, advising, admissions, athletics, student housing, and Greek life.
+She is currently a second year master's student in the Higher Education and Policy Studies program.
+Sarah has experience with orientation, advising, admissions, student activities, athletics, student conduct, student housing, and Greek life.

 Vanessa Franco - Special Events